Computing renormalized curvature integrals on Poincar\'e-Einstein manifolds: Acknowledgements

 \section{Acknowledgements}

 This project is a part of the AIM SQuaRE ``Global invariants of Poincar\'e--Einstein manifolds and applications''.
 We thank the American Institute for Mathematics for their support.
-JSC acknowledges support from a Simons Foundation Collaboration Grant for Mathematicians, ID 524601.
-WY acknowledges support from the NSFC (Grant No.\ 12071489, No.\ 12025109).
+We also thank Samuel Blitz, Danilo D\'iaz, Matthew Gursky, and the anonymous referee for valuable comments.